 Using visual management in this way is new for a lot of businesses who are used to using it to communicate numerical and graphical displays, such as tracking KPIs, monitoring production or showing the current state of work.
 That said, visual management works so well for communicating SOPs because it’s designed to instantly engage whoever is present in the workplace, whether they’re familiar with the environment, or not!

-Here at ClarityVM Consulting, we coach clients both far and wide about how they can use visual management to achieve their goals, exceed their targets and make financial savings which would otherwise be lost to waste.
-We work with our clients to create a bespoke strategy that ensures visual management is set up for success before providing specific, high-quality Lean products to sustain the visual management programme and make Lean work in the organisation long-term.
-Workplace communication is just one of the many ways that our work can engage your team and secure the important long-term benefits you need to get from your Lean programme.
+Here at ClarityVM Consulting, we coach clients both far and wide about how they can use a Lean programme and visual management to achieve their goals, exceed their targets and make financial savings which would otherwise be lost to waste.
+We work with our clients to create a bespoke strategy that ensures Lean is set up for success before providing specific, high-quality visual management products to sustain the initiative and make Lean work in the organisation long-term.